Trust Accounting

 To protect yourself and your business, it is important to keep any paperwork that might be necessary to defend yourself in the future should you face an audit or a legal battle.

-Important records include (but are not limited to):
+Essential records include (but are not limited to):

 - Past and present management agreements